 The Sensible Centre is a political movement that brings together Australians across the traditional political spectrum.
 We think both right and left have failed to empower ordinary citizens and instead created a political and managerial class that puts its own interests before the community and national interest.

-After the election, we aim to bring these individuals and parties together in a consolidated political force representing the sensible centre.
-We meet in Sydney on Tuesday 4th June 10am-4pm.
-Read more
+In the aftermath of the federal election, we are bringing individuals and parties together in a consolidated political force to represent the sensible centre.

 - Bring back common sense and end the culture wars